 Students may appeal their disciplinary outcomes as provided under the Appeals Section of this Code and Florida law.

 The Student Conduct process is educational in nature and a confidential process in accordance with the Family Educational Rights and Privacy Act (FERPA).
-All Student Conduct hearings will be closed to the public and may include the person(s) bringing allegations against a student(s), the respondent(s), advisor(s), alleged victim(s), the reporting person(s), Investigator(s), Hearing Administrator(s), and any witnesses who may offer relevant information regarding the allegation.
+All disciplinary hearings will be closed to the public and may include the person(s) bringing allegations against a student(s), the respondent(s), advisor(s), alleged victim(s), the reporting person(s), Investigator(s), Hearing Administrator(s), other appropriate University personnel, and any witnesses who may offer relevant information regarding the allegation.
 Witnesses may only be present during the time they are testifying.

 A student charged with violation(s) of the Code of Conduct will have the opportunity to present information on their behalf, including presenting witnesses, if available, and/or signed written statements from witnesses, and other documentary evidence.
 The respondent has the opportunity to review and respond to written statements and may offer evidence to rebut witness statements and other evidence presented at the hearing.
 Witness statements need not be sworn or in affidavit form.